nikpiao-dev/mastercard-cybersecurity-simulation/README.md

 ## 🎯 Mastercard Cybersecurity Simulation
 By Forage – Virtual Experience Program

-Cybersecurity simulation project based on a Mastercard scenario.
+Cybersecurity simulation project based on a Mastercard scenario by **Forage**.
 This program simulates tasks performed by a Security Analyst, focusing on phishing threat detection and employee awareness training.

 ---